Populate the Catalog

 //*

-This link provides detailed information to Identify, Document and Create Catalog Entries for Sequential Data Files .
-This approach uses a list of Sequential Data Files that are managed in an Excel Spreadsheet and saved as a Comma-Separated-Values (CSV) file.
+This link provides detailed information to Identify, Document and Create Catalog Entries for Sequential Data Files This approach uses a list of Sequential Data Files that are managed in an Excel Spreadsheet and saved as a Comma-Separated-Values (CSV) file.
 This provides for a documented, repeatable process.

 The processing to create catalog entries for VSAM, KSDS's uses generated JCL by default.
 If an override job is specified then JCL is not generated and the override job is submitted to the internal reader.
 The generated JCL will use IDCAMS and the DEFINE function to create the catalog entry for the VSAM cluster.

-If User Job 1 is specifies it will be submitted before the generated or override job is submitted.
+If User Job 1 is specified it will be submitted before the generated or override job is submitted.
 If User Job 2 is specified it will be submitted after the generated or override job is submitted.
 The following is an example of the generated JCL to create a catalog entry for a VSAM, KSDS

 //MAKEKSDS JOB SIMOTIME,CLASS=1,MSGCLASS=0,USER=SIMOTIME,NOTIFY=CSIP1